 Office of Trade Relations

 The Office of Trade Relations (OTR) is responsible for ensuring that accurate, timely, and consistent information is provided to the international trade community on CBP trade policy, as established by the agency.
-The Director of OTR is the designated regulatory fairness representative for the agency, with responsibility for promoting compliance with the Small Business Regulatory Enforcement Fairness Act.
-The Director is also the Designated Federal Officer (DFO) for the Advisory Committee on Commercial Operations to U.S. Customs and Border Protection (COAC).
+The Executive Director of OTR is the designated regulatory fairness representative for the agency, with responsibility for promoting compliance with the Small Business Regulatory Enforcement Fairness Act.
+The Executive Director is also the Designated Federal Officer (DFO) for the Commercial Customs Operations Advisory Committee (COAC).
 As such, OTR is responsible for managing CBP's engagement with COAC and supporting the Commissioner in performing his duties as Co-Chair of the COAC.
 (Continue reading about OTR)

 | Commercial Customs Operations Advisory Committee (COAC)